 • Sleep patterns vary internationally.
 People living in Western-style, industrialized societies tend to have less “down-time” than people living non-Western, traditional societies (Worthman and Melby 2002).
 And children get different amounts of sleep depending on what country they live in.
 For instance, children in China and Italy sleep less than do children in the Netherlands and the United States (Ottaviano et al 1996; Lui et a 2003; Super et al 1996).
 Do Chinese and Italian kids get enough sleep?
 At present, we lack the scientific studies to answer this question (Jenni and O’Connor 2005).
 Meanwhile, we shouldn’t assume that the “average sleeper” in any given study is getting the optimal amount of sleep.
 Some populations may be chronically under slept; others may be especially well-rested.

 • In the West, average sleep times—-and perceptions of sleep requirements-—have changed from generation to generation (Iglowstein et al 2003; Jenni and O’Connor 2005).
-For instance, American adults today appear to sleep less than American adults did in the 1960s.
-And, for no clear scientific reason that I can discern, the medical establishment has adjusted its recommendations accordingly.
+For instance, American adults today appear to sleep less than American adults did in the 1960s, and the medical establishment has adjusted its recommendations accordingly.
 In the 1960s, experts advised adults to get 8-9 hours of sleep (Roffwarg et el 1966).
 Today, many medical organizations recommend 7-8 hours.
 Have American sleep requirements changed since the 60s?
 It seems unlikely.
 Until medical recommendations are backed by solid scientific evidence, we ought to be skeptical.

 • Too little sleep can harm adults and kids.
 Scientific studies link childhood sleep loss with fatigue and bad moods (Oginska and Pokorski 2006), attention problems (Fallone et al 2001), academic problems (Fallone et al 2005), and obesity (Lumeng et al 2007; Bell and Zimmerman 2010).